There are four types of audiences: standard, generated, custom, and snapshots.

 Standard audiences use information common to every community, such as user device type or user activity, to automatically segment users for you.
 Different communities will have the same standard audiences.

 Standard audiences are automatically created and updated for you.
-The criteria are defined by Firstup based on information of interest to many Administrators and Community Managers.
+The criteria are defined by Firstup based on information of interest to many Community Admins and Brand Super Admins.
 You cannot edit the membership of these audiences, but you can view the filters that define them.

 Standard audiences update automatically to include users who meet the criteria.
 Here are some examples of the kinds of criteria that we use to define standard audiences:

-- Role (Members, Topic Managers, Community Managers, etc.)
+- Role (Members, Content Creators, Content Publishers, etc.)

 - User activity (Inactive This Month, Joined Last Month, Sharers, Top Advocates)